goblimey/ntripcaster/README.md

     docker exec -it f473f0749fd0 ls /usr/local/ntripcaster/logs

-produces nothing, because there's nothing in there.
+The ls command produces nothing, because there's nothing in there.
-The log is in the bin directory, because that's where we are when we start the caster:
+The log is in the bin directory, because that was the current directory when we started the caster:

     root@audolatry:/home/simon/ntripcaster# docker exec -it f473f0749fd0 ls /usr/local/ntripcaster/bin

     ntripcaster  ntripcaster.log

-You can track what's written to the log using the tail command. the -f option makes tail run forever, showing new lines as they arrive:
+You can track what's written to the log using the tail command.
+The -f option makes tail run forever, displaying new lines as they arrive:

     docker exec -it 80d5bc1e5b57 tail -f /usr/local/ntripcaster/bin/ntripcaster.log